Time-varying auto-regressive models for count time-series: Modeling

 \subsection{Time-varying auto-regressive model for counts}

-The linear Poisson autoregressive model \citep{zeger1988regression, brandt2001linear} is popular in analyzing count valued time series.
+Although our previous modeling framework is more general, one may only wish to study higher order lag dependence from the past observations.
+Thus we consider a simplified model in this subsection.
+The linear Poisson autoregressive model \citep{zeger1988regression, brandt2001linear} is popular in analyzing higher order lag-dependence in count valued time series.
 Due to the assumed non-stationary nature of the data, we propose a time-varying version of this model.
 The conditional distribution for count-valued time-series $X_t$ given $\sF_{t-1}=\{X_i: i\leq (t-1)\}$ is,

 We call our method time-varying Bayesian Auto Regressive model for Counts (TVBARC).
 The rescaling of the time-varying parameters to the support [0,1] is usual for in-filled asymptotics.
 Due to the Poisson link in~\eqref{TVBARC}, both conditional mean and conditional variance depend on the past observations.
 The conditional expectation of $X_t$ in the above model \eqref{TVBARC} is $\IE(X_t|\sF_{t-1})=\mu(t/T) + \sum_{i=1}^p a_i(t/T) X_{t-i}$, which needs to be positive-valued.
 To ensure that, we impose the following constraints on parameter space for the time-varying parameters,